 4. It elevates your client relationship management (CRM)

-If you’re still wondering about the benefits of Office 365 for small businesses, remember lead management and client relations are vital to success — and Office 365 has tools designed to elevate your CRM.
+If you’re still wondering about the benefits of Microsoft 365 for small businesses, remember lead management and client relations are vital to success — and Microsoft 365 has tools designed to elevate your CRM.